nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 this area, the focus isn’t on the tools and malware that adversaries use but on how they interact with systems during an operation.

-The relationship between tactics and techniques can be visualized in the ATT&CK Matrix.
+The relationship between tactics and techniques can be visualised in the ATT&CK Matrix.

 The ATT&CK Matrix is probably the most widely recognizable aspect of